StonyBrookNLP/PoMo/docs/README.md

       - wiki_id: wikidata ID.
 Use this to look up the wikidata entity from the accompanying file.
       - prev_sent: The previous sentence before [sent]. "n/a" if [sent] is the first sentence.
       - next_sent: The next sentence after [sent]. "n/a" if [sent] is the last sentence.
+      - context_sensitivity_crowd: Crowd sourced context sensitivity of the post-modifier of this instance to its context.
-      - file_info: This field contains the source info.
-It is unique within the dataset.
+      - file_info: This field contains the source of each instance: filepath and line number.
-                   The ones starts with year (1987-2007) are NYT, cnn for CNN and dm for DailyMail.
+                   Since it is unique, it is used as an ID for each instance.
+                   If the value of this field starts with a year (1987-2007), it indicates the instance is from NYT corpus.
+                   For instances extracted from CNN and DailyMail, this value starts with "cnn" and "dm" respectively.

   - Wikidata entity (*.wiki)